 “Never let someone who draws a line and say you can’t cross it intimidate you.
 Don’t be discouraged when someone says you can’t do it.
 You might have been the only one sent to do it.”
 Israelmore Ayivor

 “Belief is truth held in the mind; Faith is a fire in the heart.”
 Unknown

 “The christian life is not a constant high.
 I have to go to God in prayer with tears in my eyes and say oh God forgive me or help me.”
 Billy Graham

-It is getting closer to that time of year when everyone begins thinking about what is wrong in their lives.
-It is the holiday season, the time of year we quantify our happiness by how our gains measure up against another s.
-The spouse is in jeopardy and the kids though we love them, can be disappointing.
+It is getting closer to that time of year when everyone thinks about what is wrong in their lives.
+It is the holiday season, the time of year we quantify our happiness by how our gains measure up against another’s.
+The spouse is in jeopardy and the kids, though we love them, can be disappointing.
 We wonder if we created the mess or if the chaos simply arrives around the holidays.
 We spruce ourselves up and have faith we’ll get through it without too many obstacles.
-How sad to have to ‘get through’ some enjoyable times.
+How sad to have to ‘get through’ some enjoyable times?

 All I can say is if you begin the holiday season convinced it is going to be hurtful and depressing, then most likely it will be.
 The thing is we search for what we believe is there.
 So if you have faith it will be a disaster then you will eventually find it in people’s attitudes with you or with the many issues that evolve from being together with family.